 When a hurricane is bearing down on the coast, there’s too much to think about.
 You have to prepare your home with sandbags and create an evacuation plan if the city calls for it.
 However, one of the most important elements to add to your to-do list is to document your belongings.
 If there is hurricane or flood damage in your home, this inventory can make navigating the insurance process easier.

 The good news is that you can document the state of your home well before the storm forms.
-Follow these steps to document your belongings with all of the information and details that you need.
+Follow these steps to document your belongings with all of the information and details that you need and download our ultimate Hurricane Insurance Checklist to make sure you have what you need when it comes time to file a claim.

 What is a home inventory?